joe-akeem/singletrail-tiles/README.md

 # singletrail-tiles

 Additional maps and overlays for https://bikerouter.de (or https://gpx.studio) that highlight singletrails for mountain biking.
-They can be added as custom base maps and overlays to https://bikerouter.de or https://gpx.studio.
+They can be added as custom base maps and overlays.

 ## Introduction

 https://bikerouter.de and https://gpx.studio are tremendously useful tools to prepare GPX tracks for cycling adventures.
-However, I was never happy with the available options of maps and overlays that highlight singletrails for mountain biking that would let me choose the best singletrails according to my bike riding skills.
+However, I was never happy with the available options of maps and overlays highlighting singletrails for mountain biking that would let me choose the best singletrails according to my bike riding skills.
 Being used to the [swiss map style](https://prod-swishop-s3.s3.eu-central-1.amazonaws.com/2022-08/symbols_en.pdf) I was looking for something that looked like a swisstop map with simple highlights of singletrails from green to black (just like ski pistes) according